 Turtle M15(male) spent more of this season on the north side of the ridge, than previous years.
 He also spent a considerable amount of time within the new Cabin Meeting Area, meeting and mating with other resident turtles.
 2.1 GPS miles tracked this season.

 Trtle M21(male) was tracked from emergence, but not tracked often due to the roughness of the area, and was lost either due to transmitter failure or travels out of radio range.

 Turtle M30(male) This meadow resident has been tracked continuiously since he was found mating with turtle M6(female) in 2014, but was lost this season in the middle of July.
-All searches failed to find him anywhere in the meadow or woods, so possibly he crossed the busy highway and was either picked up or he continued into the adjacent drainage.
+All searches failed to find him anywhere in the meadow or woods.
+1.1 GPS miles tracked this season.